mamund/api-starter/README.md

-# Onboarding
+# API Starter

-completed onboarding API project.
+A simple _starter-kit_ for developing DORR-style APIs.